Last Updated 01/05/25

 How I use your information

-Initial phone or email contact
+Therapy enquiry - Initial phone or email contact

-During your counselling sessions
+During your sessions

-Once counselling has ended your records will be retained for up to 7 years following your last appointment, in line with legal and professional requirements and then securely destroyed.
+Your records will be retained for up to 7 years following your last appointment, in line with legal and professional requirements and then securely destroyed.
 If you want me to delete your information sooner than this, please tell me.

 If your child /young person accessed therapy with me and during the course of therapy I took action regarding a safeguarding concern I am obliged to hold these records until the child’s 25th birthday.